-Housing Authority of the City of Frederick is a Public Housing Agency in Frederick, Maryland that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of September 16th, 2019, Housing Authority of the City of Frederick has 1 waiting lists that are open now or opening soon.
+Housing Authority of the City of Frederick is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Moderate Rehabilitation, Homeownership, and Housing Opportunities for Persons with AIDS (HOPWA) programs.

-Housing Authority of the City of Frederick serves Frederick.
+Housing Authority of the City of Frederick offers Public Housing and Section 8 Housing rental assistance in Frederick.

-As of the most recent VMS report, Housing Authority of the City of Frederick manages 735 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Housing Authority of the City of Frederick manages 707 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 8% having issued approximately 85 vouchers in the past year.
 The average voucher holder has received housing benefits for 8 years and 7 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 63 months on the waiting list1.